Sphee2/SEF_FR/README.md

 - New Minimal HUD (optional)
 - Restored Weapon Zoom (disabled by default).
 - New "Shake Camera" added when get shot or near a C2 blast.
-- "Shoulder look" for a free head camera to issue orders Pressing ALT makes head camera free to move.
-	   Press ALT to reset camera.

 FIXED:
 - Stuttering and weight bugs in MP : removed old SEF system in change of a new simplified system with better net performances.